otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/06-performance-tools.md

 ## WebPageTest

-**WebPageTest** is a website performance and optimization test tool.
+**WebPageTest** is a website performance and optimisation test tool.
 It runs a free website speed test from multiple locations around the globe using real browsers and at real consumer connection speeds.
 You can run simple tests or perform advanced testing including multi-step transactions, video capture, content blocking, and much more.

 **Resource:** https://www.webpagetest.org